shaloo/docs.arcana/docs/quick-start/web-apps-quick-start.md

 * Register and configure the app via the {{config.extra.arcana.dashboard_name}}
 * Integrate the app with the {{config.extra.arcana.sdk_name}}
-* Add code to onboard users
-* Add code to allow authenticated users to sign the blockchain transactions
+* Implement code to onboard users and interact with necessary contracts based on the app's business logic.

 Developers can choose to deploy one instance of the app (say, under active development) on the {{config.extra.arcana.company_name}} Testnet while simultaneously deploying a stable version of their app (say, one validated on Testnet and ready for users) on the {{config.extra.arcana.company_name}} Mainnet.